WindomZ/go-jwt/README.md

 * Default support Hmac512 and RSA
 * Tool to generate keys, include Hmac512, RSA
-* Easy way to manage more keys
+* Dynamic loading the keys, and easy way to manage
 * More...

 ## Installation